U.S. Agent vs. Registered Agent vs. Virtual Mailbox: What's the Difference?

 What the service does: Receives mail, scans envelopes or contents, provides digital notifications, and forwards mail on request.
 Some providers also receive packages.

-What the service does NOT do: Serve as a federal regulatory agent, file designations with FDA or FCC, understand the significance of regulatory correspondence, or meet the "physically present" requirements of federal agency regulations.
+What the service does NOT do: Serve as a federal regulatory agent, file designations with FDA or FCC, understand the significance of regulatory correspondence, or meet the physical-presence requirements of federal agency regulations.

 Why it cannot replace a U.S. Agent: A virtual mailbox is a generic mail forwarding service.
 It does not know the difference between an FDA inspection notice (which needs same-day forwarding and may require a response within days) and a piece of junk mail.
 There is no designation in any federal system, no obligation to forward correspondence promptly, and no understanding of regulatory context.
-Most importantly, FDA and other agencies explicitly prohibit the use of mailboxes and mail forwarding services as U.S. Agent addresses.
+FDA explicitly prohibits mailboxes as U.S. Agent addresses; FCC requires a physical U.S. address; NHTSA requires a permanent U.S. resident.

 Cost: Virtual mailbox services typically cost $10 to $50 per month ($120 to $600 per year).